 - Must be a Florida resident

-- Must have your civil rights (If you’ve been convicted of a felony or declared mentally incompetent by the court, you must have your civil rights restored)
+- Must have your civil rights (If convicted of a felony or declared mentally incompetent by the courts, your civil rights must be restored before registering.)

 When completing the registration application take special care to follow the directions and answer all required questions.
-Voter registration is available year-round, but there is a deadline prior to each election.
-In order to vote in an upcoming election you must complete the registration process no later than 29 days prior to that election.
+Voter registration is available year-round, but in order to vote in an upcoming election you must complete the registration process no later than 29 days prior to that election

 If you are registering to vote by mail and have never voted in Florida and haven’t been issued a Florida Driver’s License, identification card or Social Security number, you will be required to provide additional identification before voting the first time.
 Follow the instructions on the registration application form.